restfulapi/restful-api/README.md

 * use the extractor defined for the equivalent json media type to conver the (intermediate) json object to a map to pass to the service.

 The json-as-xml support is not intended as a complete replacement for custom xml marshallers and extractors, but could be used in situations where xml support is required, but clients can understand 'json-like' semantics, but are using an xml parser/marshaller toolkit.

+##Logging
+Errors encountered while servicing a request are logged at error level to the log target 'RestfulApiController_messageLog'.
+This is so errors occuring from the requests (which will typically be errors caused by invalid input, etc) can be separated from errors in the controller.

 ##Testing
 The plugin contains the class net.hedtech.restfulapi.spock.RestSpecification which may be extended to write functional spock tests.
 Spock is a testing and specification framework that is very expressive.
 It is strongly recommended that you use spock to test your APIs.